SamuellH12/Anuario-IFPI/README.md

+# Acces the test verision of the site [here](https://anuario-ifpi.samuellh12.repl.co/)

 # Python on Replit

 This is a template to get you started with Python on Replit.
 It's ready to go so you can just hit run and start coding!